CivicActions/guidebook/docs/070-project-management/pm-unanet-tasks.md

 - Completed - the report is fully approved
 - Extracted - the administrator has pulled the report into accounts payable to await reimbursement

-## Running reports
+## 5/ Running reports

 ### Plans vs Actuals

-This report will show you your project personnel planned hours and actual hours.
+This highly utilized report will show project resourcing planned and actual hours.
 This report is useful for spotting anomalies such as a terminated employee in the project plan, or a person over-utilized in a project plan, and so on.

 ![Screenshot of Plans vs Actuals 1](../images/Plans-vs-Actuals-1.png)